Otter civet: Ecology and behaviour

 The otter civet is a nocturnal species that obtains most of its food from the water, feeding on fish, crabs and freshwater mollusks.
 It can also climb to feed on birds and fruit.
 Given its rarity and secretive nature it is a very poorly known species.

 Threats

-Conversion of peat swamp forests to oil palm plantations is a major threat.
-There is no evidence that the species is specifically hunted, but as a ground-dwelling species it is exposed to snares and other ground-level traps set for other species.

-Clear-cut logging is one of the major factors contributing to decline in suitable habitat, and even selective logging may sufficiently alter habitat such that it is the species can no longer occupy it; combined, this loss of primary forest may be responsible for the current rarity of the otter civet.
+The otter civet is threatened by habitat destruction – specifically, the destruction of peat swamp forests to make way for oil palm plantations.
+It is sometimes caught in snares intended to catch other species.

 Conservation

 Cynogale bennettii is listed in CITES Appendix II.